jakobzhao/geog458/labs/lab02/readme.md

 ## 4. Deliverable

-You are expected to walk through this instruction, execute python script in `geosearch.ipynb` to develop your own crawler to collect geotagged tweets, and additionally, visualize your harvested geotagged data using QGIS.
+You are expected to walk through this instruction, execute python script in `geosearch.ipynb` with your own Twitter API keys and filtering parameters to collect geotagged tweets.
+Additionally, visualize your harvested geotagged data using QGIS.
 Then, you are asked to write a short narrative of your map, analyzing the data you gathered in a markdown file.

 To submit your deliverable, please create a new GitHub repository, and submit the URL of the GitHub to the **Canvas Dropbox** of this practical exercise.
 The file structure of this GitHub repository should look similar to below.